Council announces new name of library and museum development in Welshpool

 The Welshpool independent living project will be the second development to open in Powys after the opening of Llys Glan yr Afon in Newtown, in partnership with Wales and West Housing Association.

-Independent living delivers modern purpose built accommodation which has 24-hour care and support available on site to meet the needs and changing expectations of residents, allowing them to live as independently as possible in their own homes.
+Independent living delivers modern purpose built accommodation which has 24-hour care and support available on site to meet the needs and changing expectations of residents.
+This allows them to live as independently as possible in their own homes.
 This kind of housing can provide an alternative to residential care, nursing care or sheltered housing.
 It aims to provide 'a home for life' for many people even if their care needs change over time.

 Projections for the next 20 years show the number of people aged 75 and over will grow as a share of the total population from 11% to 23%.
 This demonstrates that Powys as a county achieves optimum wellbeing for our more senior population although it can also bring challenges for health and social care services.